-- Size: Start with small because not all pacifiers are the same.
+- Size: Start with small-size pacifiers because not all pacifiers are the same.
 Look for pacifiers for newborns aged zero to six months, and some brands will also specifically manufacture for preemies.

 - Shape: Some brands include an orthodontic nipple designed to aid in the development of a baby’s teeth.
 Other brands have the nipple look more natural in a baby’s mouth.
-You may need to try a few brands to figure out the right one for your child.
+You may need to try a few brands to figure out which pacifier shape is right for your child.

 - Easy to clean: Choose easy-to-sterilize pacifiers.
 Dishwasher-safe choices, which should fit on the same cleaning rack as the bottle parts, are useful.

 Remember to read through the detailed description of each product and consult your child’s pediatrician before buying pacifiers for your preemie

 1. What kind of pacifier is best for preemies?

 A BPA-free and orthodontic pacifier with a venting system is ideal for preemies.
 Pacifiers help enhance sucking skills in preemies (1).

 2. When should I wean my baby from a pacifier?